WHAT HAPPENS ON A LEVEL RESULTS DAY?

 Can I do A level retakes instead of Clearing?

-Although there has been an autumn retake exam session in previous years due to the cancellation of summer exams, this will not be available in October 2023, so the next resit opportunity will be in June 2024.
+Although there has been an autumn retake exam session in previous years, this will not be available in October 2024, so the next A level resit opportunity will be in June 2025.
+An exception to this is the international A level, which has exam sessions in October 2024 and January 2025, depending on the exam board; however, we do not offer these qualifications at our exam centre.

 Does retaking A levels look bad?